idleberg/atom-build-python/README.md

 * `Python (compileall, optimized)` — compile script with `-O -m compileall`
 * `Python (user)` — compile script with arguments specified in the package settings

-The package settings allow you to specify your preferred version of `python`.
+The package settings allow you to specify your preferred version of `python` or a custom interpreter (e.g. `abaqus`)

 ### Shortcuts